microsoft/binskim/docs/UserGuide.md

 // Analyze all files with the .dll or .exe extension starting in the
-// current working directory and recursing through all child directories binskim analyze *.exe *.dll --recurse
+// current working directory and recursing through all child directories binskim analyze *.exe *.dll --recurse true

 // Analyze all files with the .dll extension starting in the current
 // current directory and write results to a SARIF log file